R-17 Elbrus: History

 During the 1960s the Soviets exported the R-17 missiles and 2P19 launchers to Warsaw Pact allies, though none of their armies had access to nuclear warheads, which were stored on their soil in Soviet-controlled Missile Technical Bases (RTB).
-After the 9P117 TEL was introduced, Warsaw Pact Scud brigades were re-equipped with these.
+After the 9P117 TEL was introduced, Warsaw Pact R-17 brigades were re-equipped with these.
 About 140 TELs were exported to Poland, East Germany, Czechoslovakia, Hungary, Romania, and Bulgaria.
-Most of their Scud brigades were disbanded in the 1990s as their equipment was wearing out and ineffective without a nuclear warhead.
+Most of their R-17 brigades were disbanded in the 1990s as their equipment was wearing out and ineffective without a nuclear warhead.

-The Soviet Union made little effort to export Scud-B systems outside of the Warsaw Pact, since it was complex, expensive, and not military effective without a nuclear warhead, but several Middle Eastern countries showed interest in obtaining some systems, partly for propaganda purposes, giving their militaries a veneer of modernity and partly for the possibility of carrying deep strikes inside Israel, since their air forces proved to be incapable of conducting ground attack missions when faced against the better-trained Israeli Air Force.
+The Soviet Union made little effort to export R-17 systems outside of the Warsaw Pact, since it was complex, expensive, and not militarily effective without a nuclear warhead, but several Middle Eastern countries showed interest in obtaining some systems, partly for propaganda purposes, giving their militaries a veneer of modernity and partly for the possibility of carrying deep strikes inside Israel, since their air forces proved to be incapable of conducting ground attack missions when faced against the better-trained Israeli Air Force.

 The exact number of systems exported is not known, with one Russian account stating that 2,300 missiles were sold to 11 countries through 1989, while Zaloga states that Warsaw Pact inventories had over 1,000 missiles, and more than 3,000 were exported to the Middle East and Afghanistan between 1970 and 1990.

 Faced with the Soviets refusal to supply R-17 missiles, the North Koreans set up a rogue production line with Egyptian assistance, locally producing it as the Hwasong-5.

 According to a 1988 CIA report, Egypt have probably assembled Hwasong-5 missiles locally from knock-down kits, though its unknown if their efforts to build them locally were successful.
 Iran have also locally assembled Hwasong-5s, giving them the local designation of Shahab-1.
-Syria have also locally produced Scud-B and Scud-Cs with North Korean and Iranian assistance.
-Prior to the Syrian civil war, it was estimated that Syria was capable of building 30 Scud-B/C missiles per year, under the designation Golan-1 and Golan-2.
+Syria have also locally produced R-17 and R-17M with North Korean and Iranian assistance.
+Prior to the Syrian civil war, it was estimated that Syria was capable of building 30 R-17 missiles per year, under the designation Golan-1 and Golan-2.